First baby gift

 First-time parents receive two gifts while in the hospital!
 In addition to their brand new baby, new parents receive a gift from the library delivered by the county’s Welcome Baby Team.
 It’s never too early or too late to start reading to your baby.
 Babies love to hear your voice, so talking, reading, and singing while cuddling is to the perfect way to build a loving relationship and the beginning of early literacy.
 The gift welcomes parents to bring their babies to the library and includes information on early brain development, an application for baby's first library card, a new board book and a coupon for another free book at any Multnomah County library.
 For more information, contact Renea Arnold at 503.988.5458.

-Made possible by The Library Foundation, a local nonprofit dedicated to our library's leadership, innovation and reach through private support.
+Program innovations for the Every Child Initiative are made possible, in part, by gifts to The Library Foundation, a local nonprofit dedicated to the library's leadership, innovation and reach through private support.

 Math and science workshops